VfxCristi4no/Ninebot-G30-ESC-modding/README.md

 #### ADC Resistor

  This step will only be necessary if you plan to connect more than 11s (46.2V) to your ESC!<br>
  Start by adding solder to both poles of the resistor.
 This ensures that your solder stays melted longer.
-In this time you need to work fast, heat the other pole of the resitsor, in order to finally remove the resistor from the PCB.
+In this time you need to work fast, heat the other pole of the resistor, in order to finally remove the it from the PCB.
 Tweezers are once again ideal for this process.

 <a href="https://youtube.com/shorts/nBeeM2gHQjI?si=4MIDuVpBg0SieDyq"><img src="pictures/How-to-desolder-ADC-resistor.png"
   width="200"><br>